 After graduation, I worked as an intern in a variety of schools and agencies.
 These internships gave me experience with children in public schools and children at risk at A Special Place.
 Other internships led me to work with bereaved individuals at Memorial Hospice, students at Sonoma State, victims of violence at United Against Sexual Assault, and with men and women at Chrysalis Counseling Center.

 In 2003, the California Board of Behavioral Sciences licensed me as a Marriage and Family Therapist.
-Within three months, I opened a private practice at the Erickson Institute in Santa Rosa where I continue to practice.
+Within three months, I opened a private practice at the Erickson Institute in Santa Rosa.
 I have been a member of CAMFT, the California Association of Marriage and Family Therapists, since 1998.
-I have served on the board of the local chapter, RECAMFT, since 2005.
+I have served on the board of the local chapter, RECAMFT for over 10 years.
 A few years ago I had the honor of receiving the annual CAMFT award for being the most outstanding volunteer in our chapter.

 Since licensure, I have completed hundreds of hours of continued education through workshops, trainings, and conferences.
 This includes 50 hours of training at the Hypnotherapy Training Institute with Randal Churchill and Maureen Mulder.
 Other trainings covered a wide variety of topics.